 If you want to have different functional forms between different groups of atoms, this can be set through energy groups.
-Different tables can be used for non-bonded interactions between different energy groups pairs through the .mdp option energygrp-table (see sec.
-7.3).
+Different tables can be used for non-bonded interactions between different energy groups pairs through the .mdp option energygrp-table (see details in the User Guide).
 Atoms that should interact with a different potential should be put into different energy groups.
 Between group pairs which are not listed in energygrp-table, the normal user tables will be used.
 This makes it easy to use a different functional form between a few types of atoms.